Out with the Bath Water

 Her name.
 Her social status.
 Her marriage.

-What's intersting i even after her husband was killed, and David wed her, she was never referenced as "David's wife."The Bible is very intentional with separating what happens to Bathsheba and how it describes who she is.
+What's interesting i even after her husband was killed, and David wed her, she was never referenced as "David's wife."The Bible is very intentional with separating what happens to Bathsheba and how it describes who she is.
 Many things happened to her, but God never stopped calling her Uriah's wife.

 Our poor situations do not lessen our purpose.

-In fact, to lessen Bathsheba's experience to what happened to her, would be to ignorewho she was and what the situation evolved to become for the world around her - and after her.
+In fact, to lessen Bathsheba's experience to what happened to her, would be to ignore who she was and what the situation evolved to become for the world around her - and after her.

 And quick reminder: that baby, that "Son of David"...